toddbranch/ECE382/datasheets/intro_to_vim.md

 - `yy` - yank (copy) current line
 - `p` - paste
 - `C` - change all text to end of line
+- `D` - delete all text to end of line

 ## Saving, Switching Files, and Quitting